piotr-rarus/python-template/README.md

 ## Closing remarks

 Hopefully, this template helps you jump off your project.
 If any of these tools are unfamiliar to you, follow the links for more info on them.
 Feel free to customize it, this is a template after all.
 Personally, I often look up how my favourite libraries are developed and take what I like.
-If you feel you don't need any of it, good luck to you, and pray you won't meet me cleaning up your sloppy code.